-During these challenging times, Crosby have again been leading the way the delivery of apprenticeship standards, by supporting our End Point Assessor Organisations to seek flexibilities in some of these standards.
-Our lead butchery trainers, Tara Davies and Chris Riley, developed and presented a way to carry out practical butchery assessments remotely, leading to great results!
+During these strange times, Crosby have again been leading the way within the apprenticeship standards which we deliver, by supporting our EPAO’s to seek flexibilities in some of these standards.
+Our lead trainers Tara Davies and Chris Riley, developed and presented a way to carry out practical butchery assessments remotely, leading to great results.

-A critical meeting on Thursday 7th May 2020 was hosted and chaired by Mike Whittemore, Head of Food & Butchery at Crosby, and involved the proposal and demonstration of remote EPAs for the Apprentice Butcher Standard.
-The meeting was attended by the Worshipful Company of Butchers, Institute for Apprenticeships & Technical Education, National Association of Craft Butchers and two of the End Point Assessment Organisations for the standard: Occupational Awards Limited & FDQ.
+The meeting on Thursday 7th May 2020 was hosted and chaired by Mike Whittemore, Head of Food & Butchery at Crosby, and involved the proposal and demonstration of remote EPAs for the Apprentice Butcher Standard.
+The meeting was attended by the Worshipful Company of Butchers, Institute for Apprenticeships & Technical Education , National Association of Craft Butchers and two of the End Point Assessment Organisations for the standard; Occupational awards Limited & FDQ.

 The innovative minds of Crosby colleagues combined with the support of all other stakeholders, means the Butchery End Point Assessments can continue during the pandemic whilst creating alternative EPA methods longer-term.

-The video demonstration from our Butcher Trainer Chris Riley, can be seen below:
+The video demonstration from our Butcher Trainer Chris Riley, can be seen below (video coming soon):

 Following the constructive talks with the relevant stakeholders, Chris said